Community Impact Project

-A component of our 10-month Signature Program experience is the Community Impact Project.
-This is the laboratory portion of our curriculum where the class members self-select into small groups and work on a project/cause about which they have a collective, vested interest.
-The goals of the group project experience are to expand our participants’ knowledge of our community’s social services and their respective needs/challenges, and hone his/her leadership, management and team building skills in addressing a need or formulating a solution to a challenge.
+A key component of our 10-month Signature Program experience is the Community Impact Project (CIP).
+This is the laboratory portion of our curriculum where the class participants self-select into small groups and work with an established nonprofit organization on a project/cause about which they have a collective interest.
+The goals of the CIP experience are to expand participants’ knowledge of our community’s social service and human needs and to allow participants to build and leverage their leadership, management and team-building skills to address a specific need.

-Each year, we reach out to local non-profits with a “Request for Proposal” (RFP), so if there are existing project opportunities in an established organization that align with a group’s interest, we can make a successful match.
+Each year, we reach out to local nonprofits with a “Request for Proposal” (RFP) process, so that we can make a successful match if there are existing project opportunities in an established organization that align with a group’s interest.

-All RFPs for community impact projects received will be internally reviewed, and those that meet our qualifications will be provided to the incoming Class.
-Members typically select their community impact project no later than the end of the year preceding their graduation year (thus December 2016 for the Class of 2017).
-Class members who are interested in specific project proposals will contact the submitting non-profit organization to set up an introductory/exploratory meeting.
+All RFPs for CIPs received by October 9, 2020 will be internally reviewed, and those that meet our qualifications will be provided to the incoming class for their consideration.
+Class participants typically select their community impact project no later than the end of the year preceding their graduation year (thus December 2020 for the Class of 2021).
+Class participants who are interested in specific project proposals will contact the submitting nonprofit organization directly to set up an introductory/exploratory meeting.

-Work on the community impact projects typically begin between December and January and, depending on the project, finish with the class’s completion of the Signature Program in June.
+Work on the CIPs typically begin between December and January and, depending on the project, finish with the class’ completion of the Signature Program in June.
 In some instances, project work will continue on past that date.

-Please note that class participants self-select their projects based upon their civic concerns, passions and interests; submitted RFPs MAY or MAY NOT be selected for implementation.
+IMPORTANT: Please note that class participants self-select their projects based upon their civic concerns, passions and interests; therefore, submitted proposals MAY or MAY NOT be selected for implementation.
 Should your project be chosen by a group, please note the following expectations of your organization in the process:

 - The agency/organization must be an active, collaborative partner in the project.

-- There must be clearly defined staff roles in relation to group project team member roles.
+- There must be clearly defined staff roles versus group project member roles.

-If you have any questions about the community impact project component of the Signature Program and/or the RFP process, please feel free to contact Max Moore at 614-225-6948 or email@example.com.
+If you have any questions about the Community Impact Project process of the Signature Program and/or the RFP process, please contact Robbie Banks.